aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 1. Open the `.xcworkspace` file.

-1. Make sure the project contains `awsconfiguration.json`.
-This should be generated from the previous step for setting up the backend.
-If you used `amplify-tools` to set up your amplify project then this file will already be added to your Xcode project bundle, if you are using the CLI directly, make sure the file is added to your Xcode project by dragging it in with `copy as needed` checked.
+1. Make sure the project contains the `awsconfiguration.json` file and it is added to Xcode (by dragging it in with `copy as needed` checked).
+It should be generated when you [set up your backend](#set-up-your-backend).

 1. Make sure the app builds.